faniabdullah/faniabdullah/README.md

   <img align="left" alt="Fani Abdullah Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />
 </a>

+Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer, Animation, and VR/AR Enthusiast from Indonesia.
+I'm a College Students .

+📖 I’m currently learning NodeJS & ReactJS
+💬 Feel free to ask me about anything and everything!
+📫 How to reach me: You may follow me on LinkedIn, Instagram .
+What i'm currently working on:

+My personal website coming soon!

 <!--
 **faniabdullah/faniabdullah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.